nwg-piotr/tint2-executors/README.md

 - [psuinfo](https://github.com/nwg-piotr/psuinfo) - a separate project, which contains python-psutil-based commands ([AUR](https://aur.archlinux.org/packages/psuinfo));
 - [t2ec](https://github.com/nwg-piotr/tint2-executors/tree/master/arch-package) - a selection from the rest of the scripts ([AUR](https://aur.archlinux.org/packages/t2ec));
 - [rof](https://github.com/nwg-piotr/rof) - a helper script, which is a launcher allowing to avoid running multiple instances of the same window ([AUR](https://aur.archlinux.org/packages/rof-git)).

-All the scripts described below are development versions, and may not contain latest changes.
-Use of packages named above is strongly recommended.
 ___

 ## Scripts in action